-CBA has a range of home loan products that come with a range of different interest rates.
-As a general rule, owner-occupiers get lower interest rates than investors; principal-and-interest borrowers get lower interest rates than interest-only borrowers; and borrowers with lower LVRs get lower interest rates than borrowers with high LVRs.
+CBA has a variety of home loans available at a range of different interest rates.
+As a general rule, owner-occupiers get lower interest rates than investors; principal-and-interest borrowers get lower interest rates than interest-only borrowers; and borrowers with lower LVRs get lower interest rates than borrowers with higher LVRs.

 Commonwealth Bank also puts different prices on its variable interest rates and its fixed interest rates.
-There are also differences within its fixed-rate mortgages, which can be for either one, two, three, four, five or seven years.
+CBA’s fixed rate mortgages are available for either one, two, three, four, five or seven year terms.
 As a general rule, the longer you want to fix, the higher the interest rate.